 Originally trained as a sociologist, I am a scientist, academic and public engagement researcher who studies how new technologies shape us and how we in turn shape our technologies.

-I have written 18 books and published nearly 200 scientific articles on topics ranging from the social impact and design of mobile phones, the future of search engines, the latest incarnation of artificial intelligence, and the role of video-mediated domestic life.
-I have even written on the use of Wittgenstein in technology design.
-(My H-index is about 56).
+I have written 14 books and collections and published over 200 scientific articles on topics ranging from the social impact and design of mobile phones, the future of search engines, the latest incarnation of artificial intelligence, and the role of video-mediated domestic life.
+My H-index is 60.
+I invent as well, and have filed 27 of patents on a variety of new concepts including mobile communication apps, wearable security systems and family life appliances.
+I regularly speak to the public, and to the research and business communities on all aspects of the Digital Society.

 I have led research teams at Xerox and Microsoft, and became the UK’s first professor of socio-digital systems when I was the director of The Digital World Research Centre at the University of Surrey.
 I am currently Director of the Institute for Social Futures at Lancaster University.
 I am also a professor of computer science at the same Institution.

 As an academic, I am Principal Investigator on a Leverhulme Trust doctoral training centre on Material Social Futures.
-This entails looking at the relationship between new material forms of computing and energy production and the social arrangements they enable.
+This entails looking at the relationship between new material forms and the social arrangements they enable.
 Key to this research is seeking a balance between material possibility and environmental impact.
-I am also lead the Future Places Centre, which is looking at how digital tools can enable us to better understand the way we shape our landscapes.
+I also lead the Future Places Centre, which is looking at how digital tools can enable us to better understand the way we shape our landscapes.
 When not researching for these, I also consult through Social Shaping Research, Ltd.

 As well as being an academic and corporate researcher, I have founded and jointly led start-up companies with clients that have included Hewlett Packard, Vodafone, the Navigator Company and StoraEnso.
 Alongside this I continue to consult for many of the world’s most ambitious companies.